This is not a blog, there are no selfies - no

 Second to that, demonstrated is just how accessible the world has become - perhaps heading solely to Australia/Europe to work for a year with a stop-off in Thailand or America on the way back is not exactly travelling and a little bit of a cop-out.
 It's your choice but those who do so are missing out on so much.
 Let's face it - how often in your life are you going to have the chance, time or money to do this?
 Did you want to travel or have a holiday?
 Please, please, still do that (Oz, Thailand et al. are great places) but be aware that so much more is available to you and there is no reason why you should not give it a go.
 Even if it is not for you, at least try getting to some interesting places, talk to some interesting people and do some interesting things.
 At worst you will save some money and leave early.
 The world really is your oyster: you can go pretty much anywhere you like.
 Try to understand that repeatedly the less appealing a place seems at home, the more appealing it often is there - because you are doing something unique for yourself and have limited expectations.

 And the independent thing?
-So often abroad, you see groups on tours - and they are always a certain type of people - sure China sounded really exotic at home, but now you're here its not exactly the wilderness - and maybe you think why did they bother?
-Well the succinct answer is either that a tour really is right for them (for whatever reason), that they are a little lazy or that they didn't know what is being shared here! (don't take my word for it - readers comments).
+So often abroad, you see groups on tours - and they are always a certain type of people - sure China sounded really exotic at home, but now you're here its not exactly the wilderness.
+Well the succinct answer is either that a tour really is right for them (for whatever reason), that they are a little lazy or that they didn't know what is being shared here! (don't take my word for it - readers' comments).
 This is the essential, no holds barred information you need to get going - so hit the subject title links to the left, read on and be enlightened.... or in the words of Mark Twain:Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do.
 So throw off the bowlines, sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.

 This site is constantly updated and revised with new travel info, tips and reader contributions.

 2011 - Article in Mayalsian New Strait Times.
 Indonesia, Tanzania and Laos updated.
-Chile, Thailand and China update.
+Thailand and China update.
 Cameroon coming soon.
 Featured on: 'Get Rich Slowly' blog and on: 'Make Use Of' - 10 Sites For Budget Travel & Backpacking Trips Across The World.
 2010 - Korea (North and South), Caucasus and Ethiopia just added.
 Fuel for the great Malaria prophylaxis debate.
 Do I need to take Malarial medication?
 Is it alright to take Lariam?
 What are the alternatives?
 See before you go section.

 2009 - Uganda, Russia, Georgia and Central Asia added - full Philippines update coming soon.
 New articles: the 7 secrets / realities of really cheap travel and just added: Budget Airline lowdown, fly cheap in places you might not have thought possible.
 Mozambique added (thanks Alex) all costs updated revised from GBP to USD.
 2008 - Libya and Tunisia added - full Japan update now posted.
 Coming soon: Russia and Central Asia.
 Plus RTW ticket advice update.
 Also new: the great sleeping bag debate plus eating and vegetarianism while travelling.

 2007 - Celebrating five years of travelindependent.info with a total overhaul and a plead to all that find it useful to help it's growth by contributing any info they can.
 New articles: volunteering and 'voluntourism', Thai train system explained.
 Update Brazil, Argentina, Paraguay & Uruguay.
 Added: Bangladesh - many thanks to George Schoneveld.

 Apologies for the fact that this site contains many errors of the grammar, spelling and English usage kind.
 Proof reading is on going, but is a hell of a job (last word count was over 200,000).
 Please, please if you spot any of these errors let us know via e-mail no matter how small - no offence will be taken.
-Many, many thanks to the wonderful Angela Van Dyke for spending so much of her time checking through the site and correcting all those little (and big) spelling and grammatical errors that haunt the text.
-Equally, site design updating is on going.
+Many thanks to the wonderful Angela Van Dyke, Peter John and Sam at Travellers Point (a Travel Community site worth having a look at) for his CSS work on this page.
+If anyone else can help, then please don't be shy.